Social media marketing is a must for all modern age businesses, marketers, entrepreneurs and personal brands.

 …we can narrow those numbers further.

-…we don’t spend all day staring at our LinkedIn profiles.
-In fact, we are most engaged with this platform at three different points of the day:
+But we don’t spend all day staring at our LinkedIn profiles.
+In fact, we are most engaged on this platform at three different points of the day:

 - 7.30-9.30am (Start of work)